rotundasoftware/cartero/README.md

 Nice thought, hard to materialize.
 The problem is that asset management has a lot of moving parts.
 A complete solution needs to address preprocessing (i.e. compiling .scss, .coffee, etc.), minification and concatenation in production mode, and of course, dependency management.
 Dependency management becomes a real pain in multi-page applications.

-Cartero is an attempt to address all of these issues so that we can organize assets in a way makes more sense for modern web applications.
+Cartero is an attempt to address all of these issues so that we can organize assets in a way makes more sense for the modern web.

 <p align="center">
 	<img src="http://www.rotundasoftware.com/images/cartero/combo-directory-structure.png" />